 Now that we’ve covered how to avoid taxes on Bitcoin and other altcoins, a quick recap of cryptocurrency taxes is in order.

 What You Need to Know About Crypto and Taxes

 Crypto tax laws themselves aren’t actually that complicated.

 Like other assets—such as gold, stocks, or bonds—the IRS classifies crypto as property.
 As a result, you don’t pay taxes on Bitcoin until you sell or trade it.
 (Keep in mind that this also applies to using profits from investing in crypto to purchase non-crypto items.)

 Reporting crypto earnings on your taxes, on the other hand, can be confusing and time-consuming.
 For starters, you’ll need to fill out several tax forms—including the 1040, Form Schedule D, and Form 8949, to name a few.
 This includes reporting every sale or trade, the amount you originally paid, the sale price, and the date of the sale.

-To make things more difficult, while many crypto exchanges allow you to download transaction records as an Excel or CSV file, not all are so helpful.
-Some, for example, only provide your transactions for the last month or quarter—if at all.
+And while many crypto exchanges allow you to download transaction records as an Excel or CSV file, some only provide your transactions for the last month or quarter—if at all.